-- up continued to the property of t cust study.
-1. Using relevant research and examples from the case substantiate why the exceptionality is identified as it is in the case.
-2 Describe TWO (2) of how characteristics/manifestations of the same expentionality that have not hear identified in (3 marks) 2.
-Describe TWO (2) other characteristics/manifestations of the same exceptionality that have not been identified in (6 marks) 3.
-Explain fully TWO (2) possible causes of the exceptionality. , 4.
-Discuss ONE (1) implication of the presence of the exceptionality for the teacher and ONE (1) for the students.
-(5 marks) 5.
-Describe THREE (3) ways in which the specific challenges associated with the exceptionality may be accommodate (8 marks) ed in your classroom.
-(9 marks) 6.
-Creativity 7 Use of Language (Marked individually) and Organization (3 marks) (4 marks) 8.
-References (2 marks) (
+1. Provide a rationale substantiating why the exceptionality is identified as it is in the selected case and use two key of ase examples.

+(3 marks)

+2. Describe TWO (2) characteristics of the same exceptionality that have NOT been identified in the case selected.

+(6 marks)

+3. Explain fully TWO (2) possible causes of the exceptionality.

+(8 marks)

+4. Discuss ONE (1) implication of the presence of the exceptionality for the teacher in the classroom and ONE (1) in the exceptionality for the students in the classroom. aplication of the presence of

+(6 marks)

+5. Describe THREE (3) ways in which the specific challenges associated with the exceptionality may be accommoda ted in your classroom.

+(9 marks)

+6. Creativity

+(2 marks)

+7. Use of Language (Marked individually) and Organization

+(4 marks)

+8. References

+(2 marks)